 Google Search Console: Your SEO Command Centre

-Google Search Console is free, direct from Google, and the single most important tool for tracking your SEO — yet most businesses have never logged in.
+Google Search Console is free, comes straight from Google, and is the single most important tool for tracking your SEO.
+Most businesses have never even logged in.

-It shows you the exact words people typed into Google before finding your site, how often you appeared in results, how many clicked, your average ranking position for each search term, which pages are performing best, and any crawl or indexing errors Google has flagged.
+It shows you the exact words people typed into Google before finding your site, how often you appeared, how many clicked, your average ranking position for each term, which pages perform best, and any crawl or indexing errors Google has flagged.

 - Go to search.google.com/search-console